The Zakat Foundation

-Zakat Foundation of America is a Chicago-based NGO providing emergency relief, post-disaster rehabilitation, sustainable development, education, healthcare, orphan sponsorship, and seasonal programs such as Ramadan Iftars and Udhiya/Qurbani.
+Zakat Foundation of America is a Chicago-based NGO providing emergency relief, post-disaster rehabilitation, sustainable development, education, healthcare, orphan sponsorship, and seasonal programs such as Ramadan iftars and Udhiya/Qurbani.
 Zakat Foundation of America is registered under 501(c)(3) as a non-profit charity organization.

 Programs

-Emergency Relief – Emergency Relief programs act to address the immediate needs of those who have been overwhelmed by catastrophe through the distribution of food and water provisions, medicine and medical supplies, emergency shelters, and hygiene kits, among other means.
+Emergency Relief – Zakat Foundation of America responds to natural and man-made humanitarian crises around the world.
+The charity focuses on providing both short-term and long-term emergency relief for vulnerable people.
+Notably, it was among the first to respond to the earthquakes that struck Turkey and Syria in February 2023.

+Historically, Zakat Foundation of America has been providing emergency relief for more than two decades.
+In 2003, the charity aided 7,000 Iraq war victims.
+In 2005, the nonprofit worked with the Federal Emergency Management Agency (FEMA) to respond to Hurricane Katrina in Louisiana.
+Zakat Foundation of America opened a temporary office in the state to respond.
+In 2011, it began a years-long response to the crisis in Syria.
+In 2017, the charity provided aid in Texas to Hurricane Harvey victims, in Puerto Rico to Hurricane Maria victims, and was among the first responders in Bangladesh to the Rohingya refugee crisis.
+In 2020, it distributed more than 2 million pounds of fresh produce, meat and dairy products in the United States alone in COVID-19 relief, in addition to hygiene kits and personal protective equipment in the U.S. and in dozens of countries.
 Zakat Foundation of America has an ongoing presence in Syria and the surrounding countries, delivering food, medicine and temporary housing to Syrian IDPs and refugees.[4]
 They delivered over $2 million in aid to Syrian Internally Displaced Persons (IDPs) and refugees in 2015.

 Education – In the Turkish city of Gaziantep, Zakat Foundation of America sponsors four schools with 1,800 students and 70 staff members, as well as Zahra University, which hosts 300 students and is one of the first institutions of higher education dedicated to Syrian refugees.
 In Kenya, Zakat Foundation of America partners with Heshima Kenya to educate refugee girls and young women, while in Afghanistan, Zakat Foundation of America works towards providing young women with educational opportunities with schools in Kabul and Wardak Province.

 Development – In Ghana, Zakat Foundation of America supported the establishment of women's agricultural collectives that boost local agriculture and food security while stabilizing families and communities by giving women steady employment.
 [6] In both Jordan and Bangladesh, they sponsor women's Vocational Training Centers such as knitting and sewing, which in turn provide a steady source of income.